Salesforce.com CEO speaks of failed efforts to buy Twitter, LinkedIn

 Some regarded Twitter as an unlikely fit for Salesforce.com, whose platform is popular among sales teams.
 Benioff said he was forced to drop the deal when investors began voicing concerns.

-Benioff was also effusive about his interest in professional social networking site LinkedIn, which Microsoft agreed to buy for $26.2 billion in June.
+Benioff was also effusive about his interest in professional social networking site LinkedIn Corp, which Microsoft Corp agreed to buy for $26.2 billion in June.
 Benioff told technology news website Recode in June that Salesforce.com made a bid for LinkedIn and was primarily interested in its recruiting business.

 Benioff on Wednesday said he saw parallels between Salesforce.com's business model and LinkedIn's.